 Skin cancer is the most common type of cancer, according to the American Cancer Society.
 While melanoma accounts for a small portion of skin cancers, it is actually one of the most common cancers among young adults, especially women.

-The American Cancer Society estimates that in the United States during 2020:
+The American Cancer Society’s estimates for melanoma in the United States for 2021 are:

 Melanoma can appear on normal skin, or begin as a mole or other area that changes in appearance.
 It is caused by changes in cells called melanocytes, which produce melanin, the skin pigment responsible for hair and skin color.